What's your typical work process?

 Analog or digital and why?

-Coffee or Thea and why?
-Well, I do get there is a strong debate going on in the audio business concerning this issue.
-However, since a lot of companies are putting out lovely plugins that emulate analog gear I think it is perfectly fine to mix just in the box and still achieve that analog sound.
+I get there is a strong debate going on in the audio business in terms of what is best.
+However, since a lot of companies are putting out lovely plugins that emulate analog gear I think it is perfectly fine to mix solely in the box and still achieve that analog sound.
 I am a big fan of in the box mixing since it allows me to go back to projects without having to set up all this analog gear the way it was mixed first.
 This way I can quickly change something little in a few minutes for my clients if they want that.

 On the subject of looks: get analog gear.